Skip to content

 In less than an hour, you will learn how to:

-2. (Optionally) Import an IFC model
+5. (Optionally) Import an IFC model or 2D drawing.

-3. Map model elements to cost modules
+6. Map model elements or measurements to cost modules.

-4. Generate your first estimation
+7. Generate your first estimation.

-5. Review and adjust prices
+8. Review and adjust prices.

 Think of this chapter as your onboarding path — a quick but complete tour of how Darwin works in practice.